This spicy pizza with chicken fajita topping changed my life.

 Add the chicken stock from the prepared chicken, and stir to combine.
 Cover, remove from heat, and set aside.

 Prepare your pizza dough and set aside to rise.
-Put an empty pizza pan in the oven and preheat the oven to 230°C (450°F).
+Put your pizza stone or an empty pizza pan in the oven and preheat the oven to 230°C (450°F).
 (If you have an oven large enough to accommodate two pans, go ahead and put both in the oven, and adjust the instructions so that you can bake both pizzas at the same time.
 Most Pakistanis have smaller ovens, necessitating that we bake the pizzas one at a time.)

 While you are waiting for the dough to rise and the oven to preheat, prepare the chicken fajita and the pizza sauce.